 a.
 Program Objective.
-The Aquatic Nuisance Control Research Program (ANCRP) provides Corps managers and operational personnel with innovative technologies regarding risk assessment, prevention strategies, species life history/ecological data, and cost-effective, environmentally sound options for managing aquatic nuisance species (ANS).
+The Aquatic Nuisance Control Research (ANCR) program provides Corps managers and operational personnel with innovative technologies regarding risk assessment, prevention strategies, species life history/ecological data, and cost-effective, environmentally sound options for managing aquatic nuisance species (for example, Zebra/Quagga Mussels and invasive fish species).

-b.
+- b.
 Budget Development and Allocation Strategy.
-The following data attributes and process should be used for this RI program.

-(2) The ANCRP supports USACE Operations with oversight provided by the Chief of Operations, HQUSACE.
+The following data attributes and process should be used for this RI program. - (1) Programmatic AMSCO: 008284 - (2) CCS: 495 - (3) The ANCR supports USACE Operations with oversight provided by the Chief of Operations, HQUSACE.
 Annual budgets and allocation strategies are developed based on field needs and requirements generated through field participation in annual field review and the Corps' Invasive Species Leadership Team.
 The program is executed by the Program Manager at ERDC-Environmental Laboratory with oversight and direction provided by the Proponent.
 The Program Manager develops and manages the research projects and tech transfer to address prioritized needs and requirements.
 The program is annually reviewed to ensure the program is engaged in sound science, meeting field needs, producing valuable products, and providing technology transfer of products to end users.
 Work package data is entered and maintained in CW-IFD by the ERDC Programs Office.

-I-4-3.
+I-4-4.
 Asset Management/Facilities and Equipment Maintenance.

-a.
+- a.
 Program Objective.
 Asset management (AM) is the systematic and coordinated management of physical assets: asset performance, risk, and investments over the life cycle.
 The AM Program develops, integrates, substantiates and sustains the Civil Works AM system.
 Broadly defined, the AM system is the means by which the Civil Work manages its assets to deliver business objectives.
 The AM Program accomplishes its purpose in two broad categories as follows: 1) Sustaining the current AM system, and 2) Maturing/developing the AM system.
-This RI currently consists of Asset Management (Lifecycle Portfolio Management).
+This RI currently consists of Asset Management (Lifecycle Portfolio Management). - b.

-b.
 Budget Development and Allocation Strategy.
-The following data attributes and process should be used for this RI program.

-(2) The associated activities develop their initial budget needs independently based on the applicable overarching USACE Campaign Plan objectives & targets, and then are combined by the Proponent into distinct work packages in CW-IFD that total the needs.
+The following data attributes and process should be used for this RI program. - (1) Programmatic AMSCO: 008329 - (2) CCS: 640 - (3) The associated activities develop their initial budget needs independently based on the applicable overarching USACE Campaign Plan objectives & targets, and then are combined by the Proponent into distinct work packages in CW-IFD that total the needs.
 These are broken out by base- level requirements to accomplish minimal needs, and also by higher-level requirements to accomplish the full planned program.

-I-4-4.
-Civil Works Water Management System.
+I-4-5.
+Civil Works Water Management System (CWMS).

-a.
+- a.
 Program Objective.
 This program is to enhance the operational decision making for floods, droughts, emergency operations, planning, and real-time operations.
-This will advance the implementation of the Corps Water Management System (CWMS) nationwide, including developing the hydrologic, hydraulic, and consequence models required for a watershed approach to effectively meet authorized purposes.
+This will advance the implementation of the Corps Water Management System (CWMS) nationwide, including developing the hydrologic, hydraulic, and consequence models required for a watershed approach to effectively meet authorized purposes. - b.

-b.
 Budget Development and Allocation Strategy.
 The following data attributes and process should be used for this RI program.

-(2) The Proponent evaluates the scope of uncompleted projects and estimates the work that could be completed either by contract or by available in-house resources.
+(3) The Proponent evaluates the scope of uncompleted projects and estimates the work that could be completed either by contract or by available in-house resources.
 From that the Proponent develops total funding requirements and work to balance this against the needs of the program for FY target completion.